PatriLoto/Visualizacion-de-Datos-Accessible/README.md

 # 📋  Accessible data visualization resources and more.
-A compilation of materials (articles, books, lectures, and tools) about data visualisation and accessibility.
+A collection of materials (articles, books, conferences and tools) on accessibility in data visualisation and more.

 ## English